-- A student's appearance shall be safe, appropriate and not disrupt or interfere with the educational process. - Breasts, genitals, and buttocks must be covered with opaque (non-see-through) fabric. - To be more specific, clothing that reveals too much cleavage is unacceptable. - Ensure that underwear is covered with outer clothing. - Exclude "weapon jewelry", spikes, chains that hang from belts or pockets, or other such things worn on the body that could injure oneself or others. - Footwear must be worn at all times.
+- A student's appearance shall be safe, appropriate and not disrupt or interfere with the educational process. - Breasts, genitals, and buttocks must be covered with opaque (non-see-through) fabric. - \circ $\,$ To be more specific, clothing that reveals too much cleavage is unacceptable.

+- Ensure that underwear is covered with outer clothing. - Exclude "weapon jewelry", spikes, chains that hang from belts or pockets, or other such things worn on the body that could injure oneself or others. - Footwear must be worn at all times.
 Some footwear (such as sandals or flip-flops) can be a safety hazard in some courses which may have specific requirements for footwear. - Headwear is allowed to be worn throughout the school building, but may be required to remove at teacher discretion.
-At no time are hoods allowed to be worn. - Items that depict profanity, vulgarity, obscenity, and libel or negatively refer to others on account of race, color, religion, creed, national origin, gender, sexual orientation, disability or other protected rights are not allowed. - Appearance or dress should not promote and/or endorse the use of alcohol, tobacco or illegal drugs, the use of controlled substances, is of a sexual nature, depicts violence, is racist or harassing based on cultural or ethnic differences and/or endorse illegal or violent activities.
+At no time are hoods allowed to be worn. - Items that depict profanity, vulgarity, obscenity, and libel or negatively refer to others on account of race, color, religion, creed, national origin, gender, sexual orientation, disability or other protected rights are not allowed. - Appearance or dress should not promote and/or endorse the use of alcohol, tobacco or illegal drugs, the use of controlled substances, is of a sexual nature, depicts violence, is racist or harassing based on cultural or ethnic differences and/or endorse illegal or violent activities. - Exceptions to the coverage requirement of the dress code policy may be given to athletes that are participating in athletic events.
+This will be at the discretion of the athletic department and school administration.